In this article

 Is Monk a Tabs alternative?

-Yes, especially when collections and cash application are where your cash is stuck.
-Some teams also run Monk alongside a billing platform.
+They address different stages, so they are often complementary rather than direct substitutes.
+Monk is the right choice when collections and cash application are where your cash is stuck, and many teams run it alongside a billing platform.

 How is Monk's collections engine different?